raspberrypilearning/flatgame/en/step_4.md

 --- /task ---

 --- task ---
-Rotate and resize the photo so that it covers the XXXpaint area
+Rotate and resize the photo so that it covers the paint area

 SCREEN RECORD
 --- /task ---